qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 ### No more clone
 We already have "clone" language in qri cloud, and the original plan has been to rename `add` to `clone`.
 In discussion we've come to realize The problem is add isn't the same thing as clone when compared to git.
 Git needs `clone` because git does not have a built-in naming system.
 Clone copies a git repo _from a place_, usually a URL.

 Because qri can resolve dataset names without additional information from the user we can add `pull` directly to `checkout`, and drop the term `clone` from our lexicon.
 We can use this saved term later for something like "following" a dataset.
-See the unsreolved questions section for more info.
+See the unresolved questions section for more info.

 ### Automatic Pulling & Networking UX
 Giving `checkout` the power to pull `pull` when data isn't local is the first concrete example of _automatic pulling_.
 This change means checkout by default assumes it can use the network to fulfill requests, which is is a shift in our user experience.
-We've wrestled with weather qri should default to making network requests for users for some time.
+We've wrestled with whether qri should default to making network requests for users for some time.
 As an example `qri --help` has a set of "Network commands", implying the other commands in qri _don't_ use the network.
 This RFC proposes we break that distinction, and assume that any command within qri _might_ use the network, unless instructed otherwise with either a configuration value or an `--offline` flag.

 Automatic pulling requires us to make a decision on this, and I think it's the right choice is to assume network access by default.
-We can take a cue from package managers, which also have a namespace, and assume network acess, automatically making network requests when the user seeks datasets they don't have. `npm install some_package` downloads from the web.
+We can take a cue from package managers, which also have a namespace, and assume network access, automatically making network requests when the user seeks datasets they don't have. `npm install some_package` downloads from the web.
 Both npm and qri have name resolution systems that make this process possible.
 From a UX perspective npm lets me _ignore_ the network and focus on writing software.

 We've struggled with the word "network" because unlike npm, qri also has a peer-2-peer system, but I think the simple answer to needing assets that may only be available in a p2p context are to show an error asking users to run `qri connect`.

 I want to live in a world where I can punch a command into `qri sql` that references a dataset & don't have.
 Qri should figure out what I'm talking about, go find that dataset, pull the latest version, and run the query.
 The automatic pulling characteristics of `checkout` would get us there.

-### Apply `acceptSizeMax` to a history instead of single verisons
+### Apply `acceptSizeMax` to a history instead of single versions
 When pushing a dataset, the receiver is in charge of what they will accept.
 A remote can reject a push request for any reason.
 One of the primary reasons for rejecting a push is do to size constraints.
 Qri has a configuration value `remote.acceptSizeMax` that currently polices the maximium size of a dataset version.
 Any dataset version that exeeds this value is rejected by default.

 This RFC proposes changing the `remote.acceptSizeMax` value in configuration to apply to the on-disk size of _the entire dataset history_.
 As an example: if `acceptSizeMax` is `300Mb` that quota can be filled with one version that is `300Mb` in size, three totally unique `100Mb` versions, or any other combination where the deduplicated size of all versions is below the maximum threshold.